How to Buy Life Insurance

 4. Get Personalized Quotes

 You can request quotes online, through an agent or via employer-sponsored plans.
 Most platforms require basic personal information to generate estimates.
-Comparing policies on an apples-to-apples basis helps you find the best value apart from the cost, including strong customer service, financial stability and flexible coverage.
+Comparing policies on an apples-to-apples basis helps you find the best value beyond just cost, including strong customer service, financial stability and flexible coverage.

-If you’re in good health, consider quotes that include a medical exam to maximize savings.
-If speed or convenience is more valuable, no-exam life insurance may be worth exploring.
+If you're in good health, consider quotes that include a medical exam to maximize savings.
+If speed or convenience is more valuable, no-exam life insurance might work better.

 The Importance of Getting Multiple Quotes